 The Caregiver's Journey When a Family Member Lives in Long Term Care: Jennifer's Story.

-Other people with a family member/friend with dementia in-care have asked questions about the changes they may experience and the supports available to them.
-In this section the most common questions are listed with answers provided.
-We hope these are helpful to you.
+Other people with a family member/friend with dementia in care have asked questions about the changes they may experience and the support available to them.
+In this section, the most common questions are listed, and answers are provided.

-Q: Is there a list of contact names and numbers of people who may be of help to me?
+Q: Is there a list of contact names and numbers of people who can help me?

-A: See a list of services for helpful books, websites and telephone numbers in the Resources Section of the toolkit.
+A: See our List of Resources for helpful books, websites and telephone numbers.

 Q: What do I do if my family member’s doctor won’t talk to me?